- by MollyJewelryUS

 Pavé Setting

-A pavé setting features tiny accent stones set closely together along the band, creating a glittering “paved road” of sparkle.
-It adds brilliance to the ring without overpowering the opal at the center.
+A pavé setting features tiny accent stones set closely together along the band, creating glamorous, sparkling compositions.

 You might think that choosing the right setting style is the final step—but not quite.
 Every setting also involves a question of height.
 The height of the setting can just as easily affect both the overall look of the ring and how comfortable it feels to wear.